11 bedroom layout ideas that will help you make the most of your square footage

 (Image credit: Barlow and Barlow/Jonathan Bond)

 Walk-in closet ideas are one of the best ways to maximize space in a bedroom layout.
-Dedicating a separate room to store clothes, shoes and bags will free up valuable floor space in a bedroom leaving the area feeling neat, tidy and clutter-free.
+Dedicating a separate (yet linked) room to store clothes, shoes, and bags will free up valuable floor space in a bedroom, leaving the area feeling neat, tidy, and clutter-free.

 Fitting bespoke closets is a brilliant way to make the most of the height of the space.
-'Fitted wardrobes are the perfect solution for individuals looking to store lots of clothing items, without dominating too much space in the bedroom.
-The big advantage of fitted wardrobes is of course that they can fill the space and cope with any idiosyncrasies', says senior designer at Neville Johnson, Simon Tcherniak.
+'Fitted closets are the perfect solution for individuals looking to store lots of clothing items, without dominating too much space in the bedroom.
+The big advantage of adding a fitted closet room to your bedroom layout is, of course, that it can fill the space and cope with any idiosyncrasies,' says senior designer at Neville Johnson, Simon Tcherniak.

 Vanrenen GW Designs attic bedroom with beams and hidden bathroom